ahartz1/flipping-out/README.md

 # Flipping Out

 ## To View This Notebook
+Just click on the coin-flips.ipynb file above.

+## To Run This Notebook
 #### System Requirements / Installation

 * You will need to have **python&nbsp;3** installed on your machine.
 See [python's site](https://www.python.org/) for details.